OTAs and Rollouts

 boot is sticky; old slot is now the rollback target

-Validation = the new firmware completes a scadable_init + scadable_connect handshake.
-That exercises WiFi, DNS, TLS, the cert in NVS, and mTLS auth — enough to call the slot trusted.
-Subsequent panics in your code don't trigger rollback; the library will reconnect and try again.
+Currently: the new firmware reaches the point where the library connects to MQTT and starts heartbeating.
+That exercises Wi-Fi, DNS, TLS, the cert in NVS, and broker auth — enough to call the slot trusted.
+Subsequent panics in your code don't trigger rollback; the library reconnects and tries again.

 Rollback semantics

-• Automatic on validation failure.
+• Automatic on boot failure.
 Bootloader handles it.

 • No manual rollback API today.
-To roll back, cut a new tag from the older source.
-Roadmap.
+To deliberately roll back, push the older code as a new commit and re-deploy.

 When OTAs don't reach a device